 - A massive digital library of religious and theological studies.
 Access books, articles, journals, databases, and subject guides

-- After clicking on a resource, select Heritage College & Seminary from the drop down list and then enter your myHeritage PersonID (Note: Your PersonID is not the same as your Student ID.
-Instructions on how to identify your PersonID)
+- After clicking on a resource, select Heritage College and Seminary from the drop-down list and then enter your myHeritage PersonID (Note: Your PersonID is not the same as your Student ID: Instructions on how to identify your PersonID)

 - ProQuest – Access to Ebook Central, Religion Database, and Public/Open Access Content Database